kazukikaneoka/webscrapy/README.md

 ```
 -h, --help         show this help message and exit
--n, --next         scrape next urls (next urls = urls which has same prefix with URL)
+-n, --next         scrape next urls (next urls = urls which has the same prefix with URL)
 -m MAX, --max MAX  max number of next urls to scrape (max number of next urls = infinite when not using -m)
 ```